basicworld/rabbit/README.md

 ### parrot.py:
 ----config file for rabbit
-----your personal email should save here if you need use rabbit.emailManager
+----your personal email should save here if you need use rabbit.emailSender

 ----todo: add more email server